1asementsov/portfolio/README.md

 # Portfolio
-The purpose of this repository is to organize all the courses and projects available on my github.
+The purpose of this repository is to organize on my github all the courses and projects that I have completed.

 ## Courses